benfavre/next-introspect/readme.md

 6. **Testing**: Create comprehensive tests covering different project structures
 7. **Documentation**: Document your adapter's specific requirements and limitations

-### Contributing Your Adapter

-If you've created an adapter for a popular framework, consider contributing it back to the project:

-1. Create a new file in `src/adapters/YourFrameworkAdapter.ts`
-2. Add comprehensive tests in `tests/adapters/`
-3. Update the main `index.ts` to export your adapter
-4. Add documentation to the README
-5. Submit a pull request

-This extensibility makes next-introspect a powerful tool for analyzing routing structures across the entire JavaScript ecosystem.

 ## 🔧 Configuration Options